Analyzing the Price-to-Earnings Ratio of Bionano Genomics Inc. (BNGO)

 BNGO) stock’s latest price update

-Bionano Genomics Inc. (NASDAQ: BNGO)’s stock price has decreased by -4.00 compared to its previous closing price of 1.25.
-However, the company has seen a fall of -13.04% in its stock price over the last five trading days.
+Bionano Genomics Inc. (NASDAQ: BNGO)’s stock price has decreased by -4.17 compared to its previous closing price of 1.20. however, the company has experienced a -8.00% decrease in its stock price over the last five trading days.
+The Wall Street Journal reported on 10/12/21 that Airbnb, Merck, High Tide, Square: What to Watch in the Stock Market Today

 BNGO’s Market Performance

-Bionano Genomics Inc. (BNGO) has seen a -13.04% fall in stock performance for the week, with a -27.27% decline in the past month and a -43.40% plunge in the past quarter.
-The volatility ratio for the week is 7.69%, and the volatility levels for the past 30 days are at 6.74% for BNGO.
-The simple moving average for the last 20 days is -15.07% for BNGO stock, with a simple moving average of -38.18% for the last 200 days.
+BNGO’s stock has fallen by -8.00% in the past week, with a monthly drop of -26.75% and a quarterly drop of -43.07%.
+The volatility ratio for the week is 8.59% while the volatility levels for the last 30 days are 7.00% for Bionano Genomics Inc. The simple moving average for the last 20 days is -14.47% for BNGO stock, with a simple moving average of -40.57% for the last 200 days.

 Analysts’ Opinion of BNGO